simonmichael/hledger/doc/NOTE-amount-keys.md

 - Memory usage and complexity

 **Next steps:** Consider whether @ should be recording-only, with explicit {} required for lot tracking.

+## 2026-03: Simplified to 3 constructors (commodity + transacted cost)

+Cost basis was removed from MixedAmountKey because lot identity is now carried by subaccounts in `--lots` mode, and no reports display cost basis in aggregated output.

+Transacted cost remains in the key because balance assignments and balance inference rely on keeping same-commodity different-cost amounts separate during MixedAmount arithmetic.